 Does spine pain resolve by itself?

 In the past, doctors believed that mechanical neck and back pain heals with pain medication and bed rest.
-However, we now know that when untreated, back pain recurs in episodes.
-The pain continues to affect people long after it began, and there is a risk of more significant disability when the initial episodes last for more than 30 days.
-Additionally, sometimes the way the pain signals are sent through the body can become disordered.
-Even after the injured back has healed or is inactive, the pain signals are still sent to the brain.
+However, we now know that when untreated at the root cause, back pain recurs in episodes.
+The pain continues to show up again, long after it began.
+If the initial episodes lasts for more than 30 days, there is a risk of prolonged disability from chronic back pain.
+The way the pain signals are sent through the body can become disordered, so that even when the injured back has healed, the pain signals are still sent to the brain.
 It is like a memory loop of pain that is constantly being replayed.
+Our doctors specialize in spine pain that is either brand new, repeated, or chronic.
+Our focus is to restore healthy movement and bring healing to the root cause of the pain.

 What are the best treatment options?

 The cycle of dysfunction (see diagram) can be addressed in several different ways.
 Recent scientific investigations show that a single type of treatment is not nearly as effective as an integrated treatment plan.
 The benefit of an integrated treatment plan is the application of the correct therapy at the correct time.
-Over the past decade, researchers have investigated the effectiveness of spinal manipulation, rehabilitative exercises, anti-inflammatory methods, and advice to stay active.
+Over the past 20 years, researchers have investigated the effectiveness of spinal manipulation, rehabilitative exercises, anti-inflammatory methods, and advice to stay active.
 While some individuals can be successful with any single treatment, research indicates that spinal manipulation may be more effective than advice and medication alone.
-Also, spinal manipulation in conjunction with rehabilitative exercise is most beneficial for persistent mechanical neck pain with or without headache.
-Oral anti-inflammatory medication can be a useful, short-term treatment to minimize pain and inflammation.
+Also, spinal manipulation in conjunction with rehabilitative exercise is most beneficial for persistent mechanical neck pain.
 Additionally, research has shown that a pinched nerve resulting in difficult arm or leg pain may respond well to a course of both manipulation and injection of medication into the area of mechanical dysfunction.
 There is certainly a shift in the management of spine pain toward using multiple therapies at specific times through the treatment plan.
 Following the best evidence will result in better patient satisfaction, improved outcomes, and less cost.

 What is spine manipulation?

-Spine manipulation restores mobility at specific joints in the spine by manually applying a controlled force into joints that have become restricted in their movement.
+Spine manipulation (also known as chiropractic adjustment) restores mobility at specific joints in the spine by manually applying a controlled force into joints that have become restricted in their movement.
 As previously discussed, mechanical dysfunction of a spine joint results in an imbalance of motion.
 The muscles and nerves always are affected by joint motion restriction.
 A course of several manipulations safely increases the motion of a previously restricted spine joint and balances the motion of the spine.